-CARA Creation Date: 20-Aug-2023 Activity: Food production Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+CARA Creation Date: 16-Feb-2025 Activity: Food production Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
 The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
-For activities beyond the scope of this guideline, complete a CARA r generic template. ete a CARA record using the CARA This guideline relates to student participation in cooking and food handling as an activity to support curriculum delivery.
-Curriculum activities encompassing more than one CA ssments may be required when planning.
-RA guideline (e.g. Gardening with hand all CARA guidelines appropriate to the For curriculum activities involving the use of agents or conditions that promote food contamination and/or biological cultures that constitute a hazard (e.g. cheese making) the Food experimentation guideline.
-For activities conducted at a non-Department of Education venue, and/or when engage external expertise, request written risk assessment advice and attach it to this CARA is for activities conducted off-site, schools must comply with the School excursions and International school study tours procedure.
-Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Students will be making Johnny cakes.
+For activities beyond the scope of this guideline, complete a CARA record using the generic template.
+This guideline relates to student participation in cooking and food handling as an activity to support curriculum delivery.
+Depending on the scope of this activity, other risk assessments may be required who Curriculum activities encompassing more than one CARA guideline (e.g. Gardening tools , Camping ) must comply with the requirements of all CARA guidelines appropria activity.
+RA guideline (e.g. Gardening with hand For curriculum activities involving the use of agents or conditions that promote food contamination and/or biological cultures that constitute a hazard (e.g. cheese making), refer to the Food experimentation guideline.
+For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
+For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure.
+Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Students will be making Johnny cakes out of flour and water.
 These will be cooked on an open fire by an adult.
 Students will taste commercially purchased bush tucker jams.
-Inherent Risk Level: Low Inherent Risk Level Description: Activities involving the use of non-electrical equipment and implements (e.g. whisk) that will not cause injury unless deliberately misused.
-Start Date: Sunday, 20 August, 2023 End Date: Friday, 08 December, 2023 On School Grounds: Yes Is parental permission required for this activity?
+Inherent Risk Level: Medium Inherent Risk Level Description: Activities involving the use of equipment that could cause injury if sufficient training and supervision is not provided (e.g. electric beaters, cutting or garnishing tools, mandoline slicer).
+Start Date: Wednesday, 01 January, 2025 End Date: Wednesday, 31 December, 2025 On School Grounds: Yes Is parental permission required for this activity?
 No